ExpediaDotCom/haystack/docs/ui_traces.md

 Visualization for tracing sub-system of Haystack.

 ## Traces Search
-User can search for Traces going through a service.
-Operation can be 'all' or any specific operation from the given service.
-Any fields you want to filter on can be specified `key=value` format.
+Any query done in the search bar will display the traces tab.
+Using the search bar, fields you want to filter on can be specified `key=value` format.
 Time Picker allows selecting presets and any time range you want.
-Here are the available search options -
-- **Service**: Service through which trace must go through
-- **Operation**: Operation of the given service through which trace must go through
-- **Tags**: User can specify white space separated list of tags in `key=value` format(eg. `success=false`), it will fetch Traces who have all the specified tags for provided service and operation combination.
-Please note that *only the tags whitelisted in haystack tracing subsystem will be eligible for search*, others will be ignored.
-Some special case for Tags search -
-    - In case of `traceId` tag search, haystack will search for the given id across all services and ignore the provided service
-- **Time Range Picker**: User can select any presets or specify a custom time window.
+For more information on universal search bar querying, visit the [Universal Search documentation](https://expediadotcom.github.io/haystack/docs/ui_universal_search.html).

 ![Traces](/haystack/img/traces.png)